-Impact 3-8: Wildlife Disturbance from Increased Human Presence could cause displacement of some wildlife to other habitats, which may or may not be able to support additional individuals.
+Impact 3-8: Wildlife Disturbance from Increased Human Presence

+Indirect impacts resulting from human disturbance during project construction, maintenance, or the reclamation efforts (due to heavy vehicle operation, or helicopter flights, nighttime lighting, noise, etc.) could cause displacement of some wildlife to other habitats, which may or may not be able to support additional individuals.
 Impacts as a result of increased human disturbance may also include avoidance of preferred habitat areas and reduced reproductive success in local wildlife populations, including songbirds, small mammals, reptiles, and special status species.